-(admitted to COE)
+(admitted to Professional Education Unit)

-S:\College\of\Education\Centers\Center for Student Success (CSS)\Handbook
+S:\College_of_Education\Centers\Center for Student Success (CSS)\Handbook

-Teacher Candidates: Welcome to the College of Education!
+Teacher Candidates: Welcome to the College of Education and the Professional Education Unit!

 After Admission

 In the admitted letter, students will receive instructions to obtain EMAE (see fee sheet) for liability insurance and complete a Comprehensive Criminal Background Check (see fee sheet)).
 Failure to obtain both liability insurance and pass the background check will result in the student being removed from the admission cohort.